sarkershantonu/sarkershantonu.github.io/_posts/2020/2020-09-14-maven-jmeter-jmx.md

 ### Specify JMX with Regular Expression
 If you want to run test cases with specific regular expression patterns, you can use regex.

 For example, you want to run different type of login scenarios where each jmx contain each type of log-ins, so you should use like this.
+In here all login related test cases has prefix **login**.

 ```
 <configuration>